CarinaAJ/p3-last-chapter/README.md

 3) My biggest issue, however, was adding the customer's details to my Google Sheet.
 I tried endless variations and looked at the love sandwich project for guidance as well as other similar projects.
 Unfortunately, none of them helped me find the answer, because unlike them, I wanted to add three variables (fname, lname and mnumber) from one function at the same time (the decision to add the title to the Google Sheet as well came later).
 At first I thought I might be able to add it with a simple append_row statement within my user_data() function, but it wasn't as easy as that.

-I tried turning these variables into global variables and using them, but this turned out to be a fail too.
+I tried turning these variables into global variables and using them, but this turned out to be unsuccessful too.
 I then came up with a solution and, on paper, it should have worked, but I kept getting error message after error message.
 So I contacted Tutor Support, who helped me and pointed out that the add_data.append_row (name1, name2, number) in my update_sheet() function was missing square brackets, converting it to a list rather than a string.
 After changing this, the entered details finally showed up in my Google Sheet.

 [Back to the Top](#table-of-contents)